-Multivitamins are supplements that can be purchased over the counter.
+Multivitamins are over-the-counter supplements.
 To our benefit, they mimic specific vitamins and minerals found naturally in whole foods.
 In my experience, many parents want to know if a daily multivitamin is necessary for their children.
 My answer to them depends on a few factors.

-In the video below, Amanda Haney unveils what you need to know about children’s multivitamins.
+In the video below, Amanda Haney unveils what you need to know about multivitamins for children.

 Below are 4 things to consider before giving your child a multivitamin: